Axel Witsel: Zenit Saint Petersburg

 In the 2015 Russian Super Cup on 12 July 2015, Witsel converted his penalty shot in a 4–2 penalty shoot-out victory over FC Lokomotiv Moscow after the match had finished 1–1.

-Tianjin Quanjian
+Tianjin Tianhai

-On 3 January 2017, Zenit officially announced that Witsel has moved to Chinese club Tianjin Quanjian.
-A few months later, on 4 March, Witsel made his debut for Quanjian in a 2–0 loss to Guangzhou R&F. A week later he scored the club's first ever goal in the Chinese Super League during a 1–1 draw with Shanghai Greenland Shenhua.
+On 3 January 2017, Zenit officially announced that Witsel has moved to Chinese club Tianjin Tianhai.
+A few months later, on 4 March, Witsel made his debut for Tianhai in a 2–0 loss to Guangzhou R&F. A week later he scored the club's first ever goal in the Chinese Super League during a 1–1 draw with Shanghai Greenland Shenhua.